 If the sample is suitable for comparison and if comparisons are made, the conclusion should indicate whether the persons of interest are included or excluded.
-If the comparison is determined to be inconclusive, a statement giving reasons leading to the inconclusive determination.
+If the comparison is determined to be inconclusive, a statement giving reasons leading to the inconclusive determination should be included in the report.